mxmpl/mxmpl.github.io/vision.md

 Posters usually follow certain codes, and one can often guess the genre of a movie using only the poster.

 <img src="assets/posters/comediebleue.png">
-> Some french posters of comedies
+> Some french comedy posters

 Given the database we had, we kept **7 genres** (Animation, Action, Comedy, Dramatic Comedy, Documentary, Drama, Thriller), with one unique genre per film.
 We had at the end 4900 posters evenly distributed.
 We used data augmentation to increase the diversity of the training set, by applying random transformations such as image rotation, cropping, or adjust the hue of images by a random factor.